Discovering Meditation Home Page Next Talk

 Retreatant: Because they are almost always there.

-Retreatant: They just come when they want.
+Retreatant: They just come when they want to.

 Retreatant: Mostly we react in some way.

 Godwin: Very, very important word - we react to the thoughts in some way.
-And this reaction is mostly, as we have been saying, giving plusses and minuses to the thoughts.
+And this reaction is mostly about, as we have been saying, giving plusses and minuses to the thoughts.
 This is a very important experience for you, to realise what is happening when thoughts are coming and going.

 And we are very creative, very creative indeed.
 Sometimes we can be very creative in a destructive way with our thoughts.
-So it is very important to know when we are using thoughts destructively, which we will be going into now, and how to use thoughts creatively.
+So it is very important to know when we are using thoughts destructively, which we will be going into now, and how to use thoughts constructively.
 Can someone give an example of a story that we create?

-Retreatant: I just sit there and eat and somebody sits down near to me and makes a loud noise whilst eating, and there is the possibility I just hear, you know, or there is the possibility that I develop an aversion against him.
+Retreatant: I just sit there and eat and somebody sits down near me and makes a loud noise whilst eating, and there is the possibility I just hear, you know, or there is the possibility that I develop an aversion against him.

 Godwin: Yes, we can create a story out of that.
 Someone is sitting next to us and the person is making a very unpleasant noise.
 Why is this person sitting next to me?
 And why is she making this noise?
 I have been eating now for 20 minutes, but she is continuing to make the same noise.
 I think she is doing this to agitate me!

 Godwin: So it was a short story!
-Supposing there was a meditator here who thinks that there are only meditators at the Centre.
-He didn't see Marcus previously, and so he doesn't know that there are children here.
-So you can just imagine him coming and sitting, then he hears this unusual sound.
-What could this be?
-Very easily he can imagine so many strange things, have so many fantasies, imaginings arising from these sounds.
+Suppose there was a meditator here who thinks that there are only meditators at the Centre.
+He didn’t see Marcus previously, and so he doesn’t know that there are children here.
+Imagine him hearing this unusual sound during meditation.
+What could this be?Very easily he can imagine so many strange things, have so many fantasies, imaginings arising from these sounds.

-So you see how important awareness is, you see how important observing thoughts is.
-And in everyday life this is how we are creating our own suffering.
+So you see how important awareness is, how important observing thoughts is.
+This is how we create our own suffering in everyday life.
 The stories that we create become so real.
-If you can see a story as a story, then of course there will be less arising of suffering or emotions; but when you take the story as something real, when you give reality and power to it, that is how emotions can come, that's how suffering can arise.
+If you can see a story as a story, then of course there will be less arising of suffering or emotions; but when you take the story as something real, when you give reality and power to it, that is how emotions can come about, and that’s how suffering can arise.

 Reacting to our Thoughts